Q: What is the development process like in the City of Round Rock?

 Q. Did you receive my plans?

 A. Once plans are received they are entered into the City’s land management system.
-This information is searchable by the public through the development permit tracker (eTRAKiT).
+This information is searchable by the public through the Permit Portal.
 The project is searchable via the permit/project number, address, project name, or by description (permit name).

 Q. What is the procedure for a formal revision for a modification to plans?

 A. Revisions are changes to an approved permit.
 The changes need to be proposed by the engineer-of-record, and the proposed changes need to be reviewed and approved by the engineering reviewer before the permit can be revised.
 The proposed changes to design or other permitted information must be clouded with descriptive entries made to the revision block on each affected sheet.
 An abbreviated set containing the coversheet and the revised sheets are then submitted to the reviewer for their review and approval.
 Once reviewer comments have been addressed, the reviewer will approve the revision by signing the coversheet revision block, stamp all of the revised sheets, and then update the online permit tracking system with the permit revision.

 Q. Where can I get copies of As-Built plans in the area I’d like to develop?